 While dealing with an Excel worksheet, you may need to generate all the combinations of a certain number of columns.
 Finding these combinations manually would be painstaking and time-consuming.
 You can use the VBA macros or the Power Query Editor to do the operation.
 It will save time and make your work easier.
 Also, you can use a formula to do so.
 We tried every method possible to gain your understanding.
 You can go through the article to get a proper visualization for finding all combinations of 6 columns in Excel.
 So, let’s get started.

-2 Methods to Generate All Combinations of 6 Columns in Excel
+How to Generate All Combinations of 6 Columns in Excel: 2 Methods

 We have taken a dataset of numbers in 6 columns.
 Now, we will try all the combinations of these 6 columns.
 You can also follow the same methods for 3/4/5 or any number of columns.

 Not to mention, we have used the Microsoft 365 version.
 You may use any other version at your convenience.

 1. Applying VBA Macros

 You can use VBA macros to find all the combinations of 6 columns.
 This code will help you to combine any number of columns.
 You just need to change the variable number and the function number.
 Please follow the below steps to use the code.

 - Firstly, navigate to the Developer tab >> choose Visual Basic.